dwp/cinema-tickets/cinema-tickets-javascript/README.md

 - Calculates the correct no of seats to reserve and makes a seat reservation request to the `SeatReservationService`.
 - Rejects any invalid ticket purchase requests.
 It is up to you to identify what should be deemed as an invalid purchase request.

+## Notes for the examiner from the candidate

+1.
+- I was debating whether to test Class TicketService s private methods by using a getter method to access the private method within the jest testing suite.
+- I have decided not to do this and to instead test the outputs of TicketService.purchaseTickets() after consulting the developer community and also in order to keep all Class TicketService methods private.
+Getters are a public method and would violate this constraint.